How to Structure AWS Cost Categories for Multi-Account Orgs

 def fetch_active_accounts(self) -> List[str]:

-"""Paginate AWS Organizations to retrieve all active account IDs."""
+"""Paginate AWS Organizations to retrieve all ACTIVE account IDs."""

-accounts = []
+accounts: List[str] = []

 paginator = self.org.get_paginator("list_accounts")